snwight/gol/README.md

 where CellKey is an atom in the following pattern:  'Row:Col'

-or using the example seed sets described below, which are available using keywords:
+...or use the example seed sets described below, which are available using keywords:

 	gol_server:seed(fumarole).

-accepted keys are lowercase versions of the named seed patterns below
+Accepted keys are lowercase versions of the named seed patterns below

-placement of the seed pattern defaults to center of the world but that's roughly adjustable using an additional parameter to the seed function:
+Placement of the seed pattern defaults to center of the world but that's roughly adjustable using an additional parameter to the seed function:

 	gol_server:seed(left, fumarole).

-accepted locations are [top, bottom, left, right, ctr]
+Accepted locations are [top, bottom, left, right, ctr]

 	gol_server:display().

-prints current state of the world grid
+Prints current state of the world grid

 	gol_server:clear().

-empties and displays the world grid
+Empties and displays the world grid

 	gol_server:tick().

-executes a single global clock increment and displays refreshed world grid
+Executes a single global clock increment and displays refreshed world grid

 	gol_server:run(<<N>>).

-where N sets a finite number of ticks to execute, defaulting to 1000 ms intervals - tune this delay using erlang environment variable tempo, e.g.:
+...Where N sets a finite number of ticks to execute, defaulting to 1000 ms intervals - tune this delay using erlang environment variable tempo, e.g. to drop that to 50 ms:
 {tempo, 50}